Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 • Power venting is similar to direct venting but uses an electrical power vent blower, providing more installation flexibility.
 Most high-efficiency models use power venting.

-If looking to buy the best tank-type gas heater, check out AO Smith GDHE-50-NG Vertex 100 or Polaris water heater, both boasting an ultra-high energy efficiency of 96%.
+If looking to buy the best tank-type gas heater, check out AO Smith GDHE-50-NG Vertex 100 or Polaris, both boasting an ultra-high energy efficiency of 96%.
 These models also have a high first-hour rate, ensuring fast and reliable hot water delivery.

 If looking for the best tankless, consider buying one of the condensing units, such as Takagi, Rinnai, or Noritz.
 These models are known for their ultra-efficient water heating and ability to deliver hot water on demand and in an endless supply.